 Select from the drop-down menus whether you would like to see analysis for Level 1, 1/ 2 and 2, or Level 3 qualifications, the qualification group and from the different groups included in the analysis.

 You can then choose which outcomes should be displayed.
-A default ‘Modelled’ option, shown as bars, shows results in which all the remaining student’s characteristics are taken into account .
+A default ‘Modelled’ option, shown as bars, shows results in which the students’ other characteristics are taken into account.
 The ‘Raw’ option, shown as points, will show outcomes which are the raw percentage point differences between the average for each sub-group and the reference group without controlling for any other variables.

 Return to the Ofqual Analytics home page.